Hypernuclear matter in strong magnetic field: Model

-with $H_n(\xi)$ being the Hermite polynomial.
-The momentum in the $x$-$y$ plane is quantized and hence the energy in the $n$th Landau level is given by

-For positively charged particles, e.g. proton, $n=0,1,2...$ for the spin up states and $n=1,2,3...$ for the spin down states.
-However, for negatively charged particles, e.g. electron, $n=0,1,2,...$ for the spin down states and $n=1,2,3...$ for the spin up states.
-The number density of neutral baryons is given by
+where $m$ is the mass of the particle, $p_z$ is the component of momentum along $z$ direction.
+The Landau levels in Eq.~(\ref{landau}) assume integer values $n=0,1,2...$ for spin-up states and $n=1,2,3...$ for spin-down states for positively charged particles.
+For negatively charged particles $n$ takes on values $n=0,1,2,...$ for the spin-down states and $n=1,2,3...$ for spin-up states.
+The zero-temperature number density of charged baryons and leptons is given by